Edwards-R/redlist_docs/docs/rulings.md

 Generation
 ```

+## Obligate mutli-brood taxa
+Obligate multi-brood taxa are considered to have a generational time of 1 year, as both 'generations' must complete within a year to maintain presence.

 ## Exponential Decline
 It cannot be assumed that rates of decline are due to constant factors.
 The identification of ~20 year climate cycle within obtained data specifically precludes the assumption that any declines (or increases) are due to a constant and continuous factor